 Sure, there are medications that can do this rather well.
-In fact, the class of drugs known as opioids is very successful at providing immediate relief.
-They are also proving to be highly addictive and dangerous.
-So, not only has anxiety reached epidemic proportions, now there is an opioid epidemic.
+In fact, the class of drugs known as benzodiazepines is very successful at providing immediate relief.
+They are also highly addictive and have serious withdrawals.

 One sure way to calm your brain and body instantly without medication is with your breath.